mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2016
 ### January
+* Expanding the [PostgreSQL](/postgresql.html) page with more detail and additional resources.
 * Split the [relational databases](/databases.html) page sections on [PostgreSQL](/postgresql.html) and [MySQL](/mysql.html) out into their own pages so there is more room to write about the three topics without